cocos/cocos-docs/en/getting-started/faq.md

 For details, please refer to the [custom_material](https://github.com/cocos-creator/example-cases/tree/master/assets/cases/06_rendering/custom_material) in the example-cases.

-### Scheduler cancel failed, still running
+### Failed to cancel a schedule, still running

-The parameters received by `this.unschedule(callBack, target)` must be consistent with those passed by `this.schedule(callBack, target)`.
-Where the `callBack` must be the same function object, and the `target` must also be the same object.
-If the parameters passed in are different, the Scheduler cannot be stopped properly.
+The parameters passed in for `this.unschedule(callBack, target)` must be consistent with those passed in for `this.schedule(callBack, target)`.
+That is, the `callBack` must be the same function object, and the `target` must also be the same object.
+If the parameters passed in are different, the scheduler cannot be stopped properly.